benjamin-thomas/haskell-playground/README.md

 Step 1: start a testing REPL with `cabal repl haskell-playground-test` in Tmux's **first** pane.
 Step 2: run `./manage/reload_repl_on_change` in a second pane.

+NOTE to self: `ghcid` could be a better tool.

 ### Comparisons